top of page

 Lines Pulled Out Yearly In the US

-It can significantly reduce the time and staff required to untangle and manage the tubes, lines, and cords, leaving clinicians with time saved for completing other tasks and attending to their patients.
+It can significantly reduce the time and staff required to untangle and manage the tubes, lines, and cords, leaving your team with time saved for completing other tasks and attending to patients.

 $266M